-During the off-season, seasonal workers cannot be considered as having a formal attachment to their high-season job- because they do not continue to receive a wage or salary from their employer although they may have an assurance of return to work.
-If they are not at work during the off-season, they should be coded 2 in PL035.
+Off-season, seasonal workers cannot be considered as having a formal attachment to their high-season job-because they do not continue to receive a wage or salary from their employer although they may have an assurance that they can return to work when high season returns.
+If they are not at work during off-season, they should be coded 2 in PL035.